unsupervisedlearner1123/ml-chat-app/README.md

 The app will be available at http://localhost:5000/.

+## Deployment

+To deploy the chatbot to an AWS EKS cluster, follow these steps:

-6. Build the Docker image:
+1. Build the Docker image:

 ```
 docker build -t YOUR_IMAGE_NAME .